bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 You want to get into the benefits of this system

-## debating use cases for easypaysy
+## Debating Use Cases for Easypaysy

 Sjors: 00:19:51